AbhilakshSinghReen/camb_ai-backend-assignment/docs/ARCHITECTURE.md

-In this document, we will first take a look at the System's architecture in a Cluster and discuss high-level design decisions.
+In this document, we will first take a look at the System's architecture in a Cluster and discuss high-level design decisions that I've made.
 In the second part, we discuss the low-level design and how the codebase is structured.

 ## High-Level Design
-Our system has 3 major components:
+The system has 3 major components:
 1) The API Server
 2) The Huey Worker
 3) The Redis DB

-And we design our system with the following two requirements in mind:
+And I designed the system with the following two requirements in mind:
 1) High Availability
 2) Auto Scaling (Horizontal)

 When deployment on a K8s Cluster, the system would look something like this.
 ![System Architecture Image](./images/system-architecture.jpg)

-Let us take a look at the requirements and how we've implemented them.
+Let us take a look at the requirements and how I've implemented them.
 We start with the simpler components first: the API Server and the Huey Worker.
 These are relatively straightforward as they are StateLess.
-We build K8s deployment and ClusterIP services for both the API Server and Huey Worker, these are defined in `kubernetes/server/server.yaml` and `kubernetes/worker/worker.yaml`.
+We have K8s deployment and ClusterIP services for both the API Server and Huey Worker, these are defined in `kubernetes/server/server.yaml` and `kubernetes/worker/worker.yaml`.
 For the purpose of this demonstration, I have CPU Limits of 100 Milicores and Memory Limits of 256 Megabytes of both of these deployments.

 #### Horizontal Autoscaling
 In order to demonstrate the HorizontalAutoScaler, I've set `targetCPUUtilizationPercentage: 25`, so that auto scaling can be observed while load testing.
 As a safety feature, we set `maxReplicas: 5`.